yourdawi/MMM-Blitzer/README.md

 Based on atudo.net api / blitzer.de

 After i found the blitzer.de HACS integration for HomeAssistant by [@timniklas](https://github.com/timniklas) i also wanted something simular for MagicMirror²
 So he did the api stuff and i just had to look through it.
-Thanks for this.
+Thanks for your work (if you are using HA, take a look at his integration).

 ------------